 - Difficulty having bowel movements, leading to constipation

 - Urges to have multiple bowel movements throughout the day

 - Small pieces of stool seep out unnoticed

 - Rectal pain and pressure

-Symptoms should always be evaluated with a thorough consultation and examination by your gynecologist for an accurate diagnosis and treatment plan to exclude any underlying serious condition.
+Symptoms should always be evaluated with a thorough consultation and examination by your New York gynecology specialist for an accurate diagnosis and treatment plan to exclude any underlying serious condition.

 Again, it’s likely that your OBGYN will feel the bulge while conducting your pelvic exam.
 Once it’s suspected or if you present with more uncomfortable symptoms, tests to definitely diagnose rectocele can include: